kdeldycke/awesome-engineering-team-management/README.md

 * [Going from Developer to Manager.
 What should I know or learn?](https://news.ycombinator.com/item?id=18823616)
 * [How to be a Manager – A step-by-step guide to leading a team](https://getweeklyupdate.com/manager-guide) - A full, detailed guide on modern management practices.
 * [On being an Engineering Manager](https://ruiper.es/2018/01/15/on-being-an-engineering-manager/) - Some of these points needs nuance, but others are a good taste of things to come for first-time managers.
-* [Responsibility vs. accountability](https://news.ycombinator.com/item?id=21892816) - The biggest difference between manager (accountable) and engineers (responsible): `“Bad things” happen for the person accountable, whereas the person responsible can move on to the next project.`
+* [Responsibility vs. accountability](https://news.ycombinator.com/item?id=21892816) - The biggest difference between manager (accountable) and engineers (responsible): `“Bad things” happen for the person accountable, whereas the person responsible can move on to the next project.`.
 * `It is a job where your goal is to try disappoint people most slowly.` ([source](https://news.ycombinator.com/item?id=18222488)).